 If one does not have access to Wi-Fi network, one is stuck with mobile data.
 On average, mobile data is limited to 1 GB high-speed data per day.

 On average, a 16 minutes long video at 480p resolution with ads consume 112 MB data, while the same video without ads consume 87.55 MB data.

 Therefore, as ads consume more data, to reduce data consumption the government can ask YouTube to demonetize educational videos for few months from their platform.

 But, what if YouTube declines?
 Then we can mirror the content and upload it on other ads free platforms, like LBRY or PeerTube.

 What if we use audio lectures Instead of video lectures?
 Audio lectures as stories, which motivates the students to imagine.
-Streaming audios consumes fewer data than streaming videos.
+Streaming audio consumes fewer data than streaming videos.

 The same 16 minutes long video, as an audio, only consumes 18.08 MB data.
-The real world usage may differ, but it gives us a rough idea that on average, videos on YouTube with ads will take 2.1 hours to consumes 1 GB data.
+The real-world usage may differ, but it gives us a rough idea that on average, videos on YouTube with ads will take 2.1 hours to consume 1 GB data.
 Videos without ads will take 2.9 hours to consume 1 GB data.
 And on the other hand, audios will take 14.1 hours to consume 1 GB data.

 A study by Smile Foundation found that, about 56% of children have no access to smartphone for e-learning.
 For this study, 42,831 children were surveyed across 23 states in India.